 Why does genocide happen and how can it be prevented?
 Ben Kiernan, Alex Hinton, and Simon Baron-Cohen join Maria Armoudian in this panel discussion.

 Ben Kiernan is Whitney Griswold Professor of History and Director of the Genocide Studies Program at Yale University.
-His publications include Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur and The Pol Pot Regime: Race, Power, and Genocide in Cambodia Under the Khmer Rouge, 1975-79.
+He is an expert in genocidal studies and his publications include Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur and The Pol Pot Regime: Race, Power, and Genocide in Cambodia Under the Khmer Rouge, 1975-79.

 Alex Hinton is Executive Director of the Center for the Study of Genocide, Conflict Resolution, and Human Rights, and Professor of Anthropology and Global Affairs at Rutgers University.
-His publications include Why Did They Kill?: Cambodia in the Shadow of Genocide and Genocide: Truth, Memory, and Representation.
+He is an expert in genocide and his publications include Why Did They Kill?: Cambodia in the Shadow of Genocide and Genocide: Truth, Memory, and Representation.

 Simon Baron-Cohen is a Professor in Developmental Psychopathology at the University of Cambridge and Fellow at Trinity College, Cambridge.
-His publications include Zero Degrees of Empathy: A New Theory of Human Cruelty and Kindness and The Science of Evil: On Empathy and the Origins of Cruelty.
+He is an expert in clinical psychology and psychopathology and his publications include Zero Degrees of Empathy: A New Theory of Human Cruelty and Kindness and The Science of Evil: On Empathy and the Origins of Cruelty.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.